 6. You want them to know your story.

 When you first placed your child for adoption, there was a reason you made that decision.
 There was a story of your life that led you to that moment in time and decision.
 You may have a deep desire to share the motivation or reason behind the placement.
+When birth parents search for their child, there are many reasons why.
 Searching for your child for an in-person reunion, sharing a meaningful phone call, or just sending a letter explaining why you chose adoption may be beneficial in your process of healing and moving on.
 You may just want to give them the gift of knowing their origin story.
 Maybe you wish to share the identity of their other parent or the story of how you met.
 Maybe you wish to tell them about your life since the placement and any other children you may have birthed.
 Whatever your reason, this is a very normal feeling in the process of adoption.

-Whatever the reason you wish to search for the child you placed for adoption, taking the first step is the most difficult.
+Whatever the reason you, as a birth parent, wish to search for the child you placed for adoption, taking the first step is the most difficult.
 Adoption.com has many wonderful resources available, including a Search and Reunion Course.
 Deciding what outcome you want from your search is also critical.
-You may have started this process with a simple desire to share medical records that has now evolved to a desire for a reunion.
-Maybe you dreamed of meeting your birth child, but this search has lead you to only want a photo or identifying information at this time.
+You may have started this process with a simple desire to share medical records that have now evolved to a desire for a reunion.
+Maybe you dreamed of meeting your birth child, but this search has to lead you to only want a photo or identifying information at this time.
 That is okay.
 Accept where you are and recognize that may change.
 Take one day at a time and good luck!

 For more information on adoption training, visit the new adoption information website.